Skip to main content

 19. If there are no statutory criteria required to attach an account, describe the process for requesting a financial institution attachment from another child support agency (for example, a Transmittal #3) and list additional documentation required.

-A state may send a transmittal, copy of order and payment record if the state is requesting that NM CSED enforce a financial institution attachment.
+A state may send a transmittal, copy of order and payment record if the state is requesting that NM CSSD enforce a financial institution attachment.

 20. Does your state's income withholding definition include amounts in financial institutions?